Walpole Park

 Getting there

-Tube: Ealing Broadway (Central and District lines), the site can also be accessed from Northfields and South Ealing tube stations (Piccadilly Line).
+- tube: Ealing Broadway (Central and District lines), Northfields and South Ealing tube stations (Piccadilly Line)

-Parking: No dedicated car parking but there is meter parking on Mattock Lane adjacent to the park and non-resident parking on Culmington Road (controlled parking zone restrictions apply).
+- parking: no dedicated car parking but there is meter parking on Mattock Lane next to the park and non-resident parking on Culmington Road (controlled parking zone restrictions apply)

 Facilities